Image of teen struggling with mental health support

 Signs Your Teen May Need Mental Health Support

-It’s essential to recognize the signs that your teen may need professional help.
+It’s essential to recognize the signs that your teen may need professional help for mental health.
 Here are some indicators to look out for:

 • Changes in Behavior: Sudden changes in behavior, such as withdrawal from social activities, increased irritability, or aggression, can be red flags.